aneeshamanocha/GenX/docs/src/data_documentation.md

 #### 3.2.14 vre_stor_solar_power.csv

-Reports solar PV generation in AC terms charging by each co-located VRE and storage resource in each model time step.
+Reports solar PV generation in AC terms by each co-located VRE and storage resource in each model time step.

 #### 3.2.15 vre_stor_wind_power.csv

-Reports wind generation in AC terms charging by each co-located VRE and storage resource in each model time step.
+Reports wind generation in AC terms by each co-located VRE and storage resource in each model time step.